Recycled Asphalt Pavement

 Once milling operations commenced with the cold planer, we had dump trucks immediately on hand to start conveying the RAP material to our staging stockpile area without delay.
 Thanks to our advanced quantifications, the milling and trucking moved along right on schedule.

 Having the exact recycled asphalt tonnages calculated prevented any surprises or shortages during construction.
-And leaves us with a suitable RAP supply for potential use on future pavement projects in the area.
+And it leaves us with a suitable RAP supply for potential use on future pavement projects in the area.

 The ability to accurately determine volumes of millings for recovery is critical whether it’s for small commercial parking sections or entire highway renovations.
 As materials costs continue escalating, the reuse value of recycled asphalt pavement makes proper quantification more important than ever.
 Let me know if you need any guidance estimating quantities for an upcoming milling operation!

-Asphalt milling is a pavement repair method that involves removing the top layer of damaged asphalt to a specified depth without disturbing the underlying subbase.
-This process is carried out using a milling machine, which has three essential components: a cutting drum, a vacuum system, and a conveyance system.
 The milling machine grinds up the old asphalt, and the vacuum collects the milled material, which is then transported to a dump truck.
 Proper milling ensures that new asphalt layers can be laid evenly and at the same depth as the old surface.
 It also allows for the recycling of the milled asphalt for future projects.

 Importance of Calculating Asphalt Millings